McGill-MMA-EnterpriseAnalytics/churn/README.md

 1. Developing a customer churn prediction python notebook.
 2. Running a Auto-Machine Learning model using H20 and comparing the results from the python notebook.
 3. Testing casual inference on following predictors: gender, SeniorCitizen, Partner, Dependents, PhoneService, and PaperlessBilling by applying Microsoft DoWhy pakacage.
-4. Building a model interpretability and explainability analysis using SHAP pakacage.
+4. Building a model interpretability and explainability analysis using SHAP package.
 5. Generating a ML bias report based on the SHAR analysis to suggest further managerial actions.

 ## Churn Prediction Modeling